duneanalytics/ts-dune-client/README.md

 # Dune Client TS

-This package implements all the basic routes defined in the Dune API Docs: https://dune.com/docs/api/

-and also introduces a `refresh` method that combines `execute`, `get_status` and `get_results` in a way that makes it easy to fetch query execution results.
+This package implements all the basic routes defined in the [Dune API Docs](https://dune.com/docs/api/).
+It also introduces a convenience method `refresh` which combines `execute`, `getStatus` and `getResults` in a way that makes it nearly trivial to fetch query execution results.

 Install the package